wagnerona/responsive-portfolio-wagner/README.md

 I hope you enjoy exploring my portfolio!
 If you have any feedback or suggestions, please don't hesitate to contact me.

+* So fat there are two features that are not included or not working as I want them.

+- As of time of submission the hyperlinks of the images are not workin
+- The media querys are still not pushed into Github as they are not working at all
+- This readme is not fnished needs more documentation

+Please take this into consideration whilst checking out the deployed application"

 *Note this readme is under conmstruction"